bernaferrari/default-opener/README.md

 ## How It Works

-Opener uses macOS's Launch Services framework to read and modify file type associations.
+Default Opener uses macOS's Launch Services framework to read and modify file type associations.
 The same APIs that the system uses when you right-click a file and select "Open With" → "Other..." → "Always Open With".

 Key APIs used:
 - `LSCopyDefaultRoleHandlerForContentType` - Get current default